DoorDash Business Model: A Breakdown of Revenue Streams and Profitability

 • DoorDash was founded in 2013 by four Stanford University students: Tony Xu, Stanley Tang, Andy Fang, and Evan Moore.

-• DoorDash offers a variety of delivery options, including food delivery, grocery delivery, and alcohol delivery (where legally allowed).
+• DoorDash offers a variety of delivery options, including food delivery, grocery delivery, and alcohol delivery.
+They have also launched “DashMart,” a digital convenience store model.

 How Does DoorDash Work?

-• Customers Place an Order: Customers can use DoorDash’s website or mobile app to browse menus and place orders from local restaurants.
+• Customers Place an Order: Customers can use DoorDash’s website or mobile app to browse menus and place orders from local restaurants or DashMarts.
 They can also track their order in real time and receive updates on their status.

 • Restaurants Receive the Order: Once the order is placed, it is sent to the restaurant for preparation.
 Restaurants can use DoorDash’s platform to manage orders, track sales, and access customer data.